Cozy Domes Nestled on the Edge of Brecon Beacons National Park, WalesHay-on-Wye, Wales (United Kingdom)

 Parents can send the kids off scouting for fallen twigs; roasting marshmallows on the campfire tastes all the better if the wood is locally sourced!
 Children will also enjoy following the trail around the site to the feely boxes, using the activity book for ideas of woodland games to play.

-If there’s a big group, guests set up a boules game or a cards competition.
 Guests can even get creative with the crafty bits and bobs in the "cozy corner" or relax with a book in "cozy lounge".
 For more adventure, glampers can hire a mountain bike and explore the stunning countryside, take a family kayak trip along the River Wye, book an exciting gorge challenge, or pony trek with spectacular mountain views.